francesco-sodano/azure-sql-db-autoscaling/README.md

 ## ASDAS Defaults and Recommended Settings

-ASDAS includes a set parameters already pre-defined **to reduce at the minimum possible the impact of the Azure Database tier scale**.
-You can change these default values (editing the azuredeploy.json - you should evaluate carefully the impact) but they are not defined as standard ARM Temaplte parameters.
+ASDAS includes a set parameters already pre-defined **to reduce at the minimum the impact of the Azure Database tier scale**.
+You can change these default values (editing the *azuredeploy.json* - you should evaluate carefully the impact) but they are not defined as standard ARM Template parameters.

-**Action Group** name and short Name are pre-defined as they can be reused by multiple instances of ASDAS
+**Action Group** name and short name are pre-defined as they can be reused by multiple instances of ASDAS.

-**Hosting Plan** name is pre-defined as it can be reused by multiple instances of ASDAS
+**Hosting Plan** name is pre-defined as it can be reused by multiple instances of ASDAS.

-**Alerts** are sent using the [Common Alert Schema](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema)
+**Alerts** are sent using the [Common Alert Schema](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema).

 **Metrics** are using the following values: